-The Loss Control Committee will provide information and recommendations for corrective measures for trends developing in their areas.
+The department supervisors will provide information and recommendations for corrective measures for trends developing in their areas.
 Information regarding recommendations will be part of the regular safety meetings.

 Employees will be made aware of developing trends and hazard exposures as they are recognized.